JuliaLang/julia/doc/src/manual/functions.md

 6
 ```

-You can also return multiple values via an explicit usage of the `return` keyword:
+You can also return multiple values using the `return` keyword:

 ```julia
 function foo(a,b)